rseward/mychatui/tasks.md

 # Pending tasks

+- [ ] tkhtmlview does not allow the mouse to highlight text.
+Complete this feature.

 # Completed tasks
 - [x] Ensure the hamburger menu appears in the first row of the UI.
 I belive you need to define it as one of the first widgets in that row.
 - [x] Add a hamburger menu to the top left of the window